 BTEC: Merit/Pass/Pass profile

-Plus: GCSE (A*-C): minimum of five subject including Mathematics and English Language.
+Plus: GCSE (A*-C) (or equivalent) and/or 9 to 4 (or equivalent) : minimum of five subjects including Mathematics and English Language.

 We will consider a range of alternative qualifications, or experience, such as level 3 Cisco, Microsoft or Oracle.

 Applications from international students with equivalent qualifications are welcome.
 All students who are non-native English speakers and who have not undertaken their final two years of schooling in English, must be able to demonstrate capability in English at a standard equivalent to the levels identified below, before being recruited to the programme.